jhpce-jhu/jhpce_mkdocs/docs/storage/stg-overview.md

   + In Stata, the default `tempfile` location is under `/tmp`.
 This can be changed by setting the `STATATMP` environment variable.

 ## Encrypted filesystem

+!!!
+Hopefully
+    We can just delete this info because we're getting rid of Lustre ASAP

 + The JHPCE Cluster currently supports the following mechanisms for using encrypted filesystems.
 + Encrypted filesystem are used to provide “Encryption At Rest”, meaning that the data on disk will be safely